jon-brandy/hackthebox/Categories/Sherlocks/Ultimatum/README.md

 18. Remembering the very first log we analyzed is identified using version 2.6.4.
 We can tell that we already find the correct CVE version!
 19. As you can see afterwards the plugin is accessed, the threat actor can access the admin resource.
-Threat actor IP --> **198.16.74.45**.

 ![image](https://github.com/user-attachments/assets/c6a0eaeb-2d65-44e9-8019-8342431883d9)

-> 3RD QUESTION --> ANS:
+> 3RD QUESTION --> ANS: `198.16.74.45`

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/6348ab3c-7129-49da-bdfd-2ff915980650)

+20. Based from our previous finding, we can conclude that the threat actor IP is **198.16.74.45**.

 > 4TH QUESTION --> ANS: